nikos/marklogic-syslog-server/README.md

 ## Starting the syslog server

+The script has no required parameters.
+Simply run it from the command-line `./marklogic-syslog-server.js` to use the defaults.

 ```
 Usage:
   marklogic-syslog-server.js [<port>] [--delay <milliseconds> | --length <messages> | --host <host:port> | --user <user:password> | (--digest | --basic) ] [--help | -h]